 We also run educational seminars for clients and conduct client training.

-Clients requiring additional information on the work of our Practice Group should contact the Director, Cheryl Drummy on (02) 9224 5201.
+Clients requiring additional information on the work of our Practice Group should contact the A/Director, Penny Csenderits, on 02 8224 5319.
 Clients who would like a copy of the Community Law Practice Group profile which details solicitors' background and experience and support staff contact details, should email